 2. Abandoning the rational goal of safe GHG concentrations

-Almost three decades ago a major climate agreement called the UNFCCC committed the international community to the scientifically sound goal of maintaining GHG concentrations at or below safe levels.
+Almost three decades ago a major climate agreement called the UNFCCC committed the international community to the scientifically sound goal of maintaining GHG concentrations at safe levels.
 For CO2 the safe level is 350 parts per million (ppm) or less.
 When the agreement was ratified in 1994 the concentration was already unsafe at 360 ppm.
 Instead of dropping it then rose rapidly.
 It is now 415 ppm and increasing (in non-pandemic years) at about 2.5 ppm annually.

 How did this happen?
 In 1995 the IPCC, which represents the views of most climate scientists, decided that specifying the danger level for GHG concentrations was a task for policymakers - that is, non-scientific government representatives.
 As explained here, this was an illogical and unethical step that led to the rejection of safe concentrations as the GHG goal and its replacement with reduced emissions.
 Because emissions are concentration additions, GHG levels inevitably rose in the decades that followed.
 Figure 2 below depicts the enormous difference between these two approaches.

 Fig. 2: Safe concentrations vs. emission reductions